There are a lot of sales techniques and one of them is indirect hypnosis.

 “Like you chose a house safe for your family.
 This car will keep your family safe.
 Also, it is more fuel economy and will keep you from losing money at the pump “.

-A true story with many metaphors, analogies, assumptions will help you close the sale.
+A true story with many metaphors, analogies, and assumptions will help you close the sale.

 People come to your shop because they want to buy your product.
-If you sell over the phone and someone is listening then it may be interested to buy.
+If you sell over the phone and someone is listening then it may be interesting to buy.